tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

 ## Open Questions

 * Is it possible to reconstruct an identical IAVL tree given separate subtrees in an appropriate order, or is more data needed about the branch structure?

+* Should we punish nodes that provide invalid snapshots?

 * Should `ResponseOfferSnapshot` and `ResponseApplySnapshotChunk` return specific codes for e.g. invalid heights, unknown formats, and so on?